- Counseling and Educational Psychology

 - (812) 856-8293

 I am a tenured Professor in the Counseling and Counseling Psychology Programs at Indiana University.
-My research interests are in positive psychology (especially the psychology of gratitude and the psychology of encouragement), Asian/Asian American mental health (especially suicide-related outcomes), and (c) the psychology of men and masculinities.
+My research interests are in (a) positive psychology (especially the psychology of gratitude and the psychology of encouragement), (b) Asian/Asian American mental health (especially suicide-related outcomes), and (c) the psychology of men and masculinities.
 I coedited two books on the psychology of men and masculinities: the APA Handbook of Men and Masculinities (Wong & Wester, 2016) and the Psychology of Men and Masculinities (Levant & Wong, 2017).

 I am a fellow of the American Psychological Association (Division 17, 45, and 51) and of the Asian American Psychological Association.

 Regarding my clinical interests, I have developed a psychoeducational group program to cultivate gratitude.